oroinc/documentation/cookbook/how_to_accelerate_import.rst

 Perform Import in the prod Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default environment for CLI is dev, In dev environment the application stores lots of data generally not required for real-life usage.
+The default environment for CLI is dev.
+In dev environment the application stores lots of data generally not required for real-life usage.
 Therefore, it is recommended to run import in prod environment so it would finish much faster.
 To do so you should add
 the ``--env=prod`` option to your import command: